-The Development and Independence of the Jury
+The development and independence of the jury

-The notion of trials by jury has developed substantial over the years.
-In 1215, following the Norman Conquest, The Magna Carta included recognition that a person has the right to be trialled by ‘the lawful judgment of his peers’.
+The notion of trials by jury has developed substantially over the years.
+In 1215, the Magna Carta included recognition that a person has the right to be trialled by ‘the lawful judgment of his peers’.
 By the middle of the 15th century, juries had become known as independent assessors and were notorious for their role as deciders of fact.

-There have been many cases over the years where jury decisions have been challenged or overturned by the decision of the Judge.
+There have been many cases over the years where jury decisions have been challenged or overturned by the decision of the judge.

 A modern day jury

-Once the jury go into the private room, they will have no communication with anyone outside of that room, and any technology that may interfere with the secrecy of the jury, such as telephones, laptops, will be removed until a decision is made, or they retire for the night.
+Once the jury go into the private room, they have no communication with anyone outside of that room, and any technology that may interfere with the secrecy of the jury, such as telephones, laptops, etc. will be removed until a decision is made, or they retire for the night.

 Modern day use of the jury